MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 ### Choosing device types

-You should go “all-flash”.
+You should go "all-flash".
 There are currently three ways to do that:

 1.  **All NVMe.** Using all NVMe provides unmatched performance, including the most predictable low latency.
 If all your drives are the same model, there is no cache.
 You can also mix higher-endurance and lower-endurance NVMe models, and configure the former to cache writes for the latter (requires set-up).